Journeys in Performance

 Frans Vera is a Dutch paleoecologist.
 His influential book, Grazing Ecology and Forest History, responds to a prevalent belief that prior to human intervention, Central Europe would have been largely covered with closed canopy forest (Vera 2000).
 Vera argues against this view, instead offering the hypothesis that the grazing behaviour of large, undomesticated herbivores would have created a ‘park-like landscape consisting of grasslands, scrub, solitary trees and groves bordered by a mantle and fringe vegetation’.
 Vera’s thinking has been extremely influential at Knepp.
 As a scientific advisor to the project, his theories are put to the test at the site.
 One of Vera’s most important – and contested – ideas concerns the mechanisms through which forest regeneration takes place.
 This is the argument that oak saplings (and those of other hardwood trees) are able to withstand the grazing pressures of large herbivores when acorns fall and germinate in thickets of thorny scrub.

 The Vera Oaks are distinctive in that they can only grow in places where gorse and thorns take root, creating an exclosure that prevents grazing destroying new shoots.
-In this rewilded landscape, which is enclosed from the roads and neighbouring farms beyond the Knepp Estate, there are multiple boundaries and protected zones – both natural and artificial – that allow wildness to take place.
+In this rewilded landscape, which is enclosed from the roads and neighbouring farms beyond the Knepp Estate, there are multiple boundaries – both natural and artificial – that allow wildness to take place.
 The processes of rewilding play out within carefully protected zones.

 The Vera Oaks offered us inspiration and challenge.
 Literally inaccessible and guarded by unruly, tangled flora, our concern with boundaries and exclusory zones materialised around these trees.
 There were parts of this site that were inaccessible in all senses of the word.
 At the same time, they hinted at multiple spheres of influence and connection: reaching out to the interconnected components of the ecosystem; resonating deep into the past and out into the futures; shifting scales and setting off new trajectories.
 We set out to follow these wild ways, and to attend to the lessons that the oaks might teach us.